-On June 4, Louisville Metro Louisville issued a Solicitation of Interest.
-Developers have until to submit the proposals 3 p.m.
-EST on July 8.
-The proposals will be posted publicly for review and comment.
+On June 4, Louisville Metro Louisville issued a Solicitation of Interest, and developers had until July 8 to submit the proposals, which can be viewed below.
 Read the Solicitation of Interest HERE.

 About the Urban Government Center